An Egypto-Roman alabaster vase

-This is a fine vessel from Egypt, probably dating to the Old Kingdom (second half of the third millennium BC).
+This is a fine vessel from Italy, probably dating to the 2nd century AD.
 It has an ovoid body, tapering to the flat base, rounded shoulder, curving to a rim, with a conical lid.

 The exterior surface is polished, with the horizontal banding of the brown-veined calcite skillfully exploited.
 Interior completely hollowed.

 Height 44.5 cm, diameter 21.5 cm

 Like most vessels of this type, it is made of an Egyptian alabaster.
 In technical terms it is calcite, and not an alabaster as referred to by the modern geologists (who use this name for the compact fine-grained variety of gypsum, a mineral composed of hydrated calcium sulphate).
 Archaeologists use the term alabaster for a fine-grained banded deposit of calcite, a mineral composed of calcium carbonate.
 It was deposited as flowstone, stalagmites and stalactites.
 Similar compact banded rocks are deposited by hot springs.
 Geologists refer to these stones as compact banded travertine, but also use the term ‘oriental alabaster’.

 The Egyptians quarried this stone from the Early Dynastic Period onwards in the Nile valley.
 The most important quarry, and the principle source of the Egyptian alabaster, exploited from the reign of Khufu (4th Dynasty) was Hatnub (the name meaning ‘mansion of gold’) located 18 km from Amarna, on the eastern side of the Nile in the middle Egypt.

 When held close to the light the stone displays a wonderful effect, becomes almost translucent and seems to glow, and its veins are clearly visible.
 The luminous property was highly priced in Egypt, and used in sarcophagi, temples and sacrificial vessels.